 BOOK YOUR TICKETS FOR THE SEVILLE ALCAZAR AND SKIP THE LINE HERE.

-Santa Cruz neighborhood
+Explore the lovely Santa Cruz neighborhood

 After wandering around the Real Alcazar for awhile, have lunch and spend some time wandering around the Santa Cruz neighborhood.
 Santa Cruz is the tourist heart of the city.
 It can be crowded, but for good reason.
 The neighborhood is beautiful and is a great place to let yourself get lost.

 FIND A WALKING TOUR OF THE SANTA CRUZ BARRIO HERE.